-Syntax: LOCATION site_id NWS_lat/long NWS_long/lat [tadjust] [elevation] Type: Mandatory (Stage 1), Nonrepeatable, Reprocessed Order: Latitude (lat) and longitude (long) can appear in either order
+Syntax: LOCATION site_id NWS_lat/long NWS_long/lat [tadjust] [elevation] Type: Mandatory (Stage 1), Nonrepeatable, Reprocessed Order: Order: Latitude (lat) and longitude (long) can appear in either order

-The site_id is a five to eight character alphanumeric specifier that identifies the station for which data are to be extracted.
+The site_id is a five to eight-character alphanumeric specifier that identifies the station for which data are to be extracted.
 For the standard formats listed on the DATA keyword, these identifiers are five-digit WBAN (Weather Bureau Army Navy) numbers.
 The site_id must be specified with leading zeros to fill a minimum of five characters (e.g., 03928 must be entered as 03928) since the field is read as a type character and not an integer.
-However, all characters of the site_id should be numeric as AERMOD expects a numeric value in the AERMOD control file which should match the ID of the SURFACE station identifier in the surface file generated by AERMET.
+Generally, all of the characters of the site_id should be numeric as AERMOD expects a numeric value in the AERMOD control file which should match the ID of the SURFACE station identifier in the surface file generated by AERMET.
+However, there are cases when the WBAN is not entered but the U.S. Air Force (USAF) ID is entered.
+Recently, there have been stations with a mix of alpha-numeric characters instead of strictly numeric characters.
+In those cases, a mix of alphanumeric characters can be entered.
 A master list of WBAN numbers for stations throughout the world can be obtained from the NCEI.

-The NWS station latitude (lat) and longitude (long) can be entered in either order because AERMET distinguishes between the two by the suffix on each: an N or S with the latitude and W or E with the longitude.
+The NWS station latitude (lat) and longitude (long) can be entered in either order because AERMET distinguishes between the two by the suffix on each: a N or S with the latitude and W or E with the longitude.
 For example, "38.4N 81.9W" would be interpreted the same as "81.9W 38.4N" in AERMET.
 AERMET cannot use, nor does it recognize, "+" or "-" to discriminate between north and south and east and west.
 Therefore, the latitude and longitude should always be specified as positive numbers.
 The NWS latitude and longitude on the SURFACE pathway are not used for any purpose at this time.
 They are simply another way to identify the NWS station being processed.